yeray142/mcv-c6-team1-project2/README.md

 # Project 2 @ C6 - Video Analysis
 ### Master in Computer Vision (Barcelona) 2024/25

-This repository provides the starter code for Project 2.
-The project will consist of the following tasks:
-- Task 1: Action classification on the SoccerNet Ball Action Spotting 2025 (SN-BAS-2025) dataset.
+This repository provides the starter code for Task 1 of Project 2: Action classification on the SoccerNet Ball Action Spotting 2025 (SN-BAS-2025) dataset.
-- Task 2: Action spotting on SN-BAS-2025.

 The installation of dependencies, how to obtain the dataset, and instructions on running the classification baseline are detailed next.